 Working with faculty

-When pursuing the a major in Gender Studies, you have the opportunity to work with faculty who are engaged in original, cutting-edge research.
+When pursuing the a major in Gender Studies, you have the opportunity to work with faculty who have expertise and experience in the field.
 Take advantage of office hours to talk with your instructors about coursework, readings and assignments, their research, and other possible courses or areas of interest that can help you work toward your academic goals.

 As your studies develop, you may opt to work with a faculty sponsor to take GNDR-X 490, an independent readings or research course.
 You may also wish to gain teaching experience as an Undergraduate Teaching Assistant (UTA).
 Connect with your instructors to learn more about your options in research, teaching, and independent study.